judge0/judge0/README.md

 Thanks a lot to all [Patrons](https://www.patreon.com/hermanzdosilovic) and [PayPal](https://paypal.me/hermanzdosilovic) donors that support Judge0 development.
 Thank you! ♥

 ## Donate
 Your are more than welcome to support Judge0 development on [Patreon](https://www.patreon.com/hermanzdosilovic), via [PayPal](https://paypal.me/hermanzdosilovic) or [Revolut](https://pay.revolut.com/profile/hermancy5).
+Thank you.

 ## License
 Judge0 is licensed under the [GNU General Public License v3.0](LICENSE).